isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 -----------------------------------------

-Starting with Kea 2.3.5, it is possible to define a host reservation that contains just an identifier, without any address, options or values.
-In some deployments this is useful, as the hosts that have a reservation will belong to KNOWN class, while others won't.
-This can be used as a basic access control.
+Starting with Kea 2.3.5, it is possible to define a host reservation that contains just an identifier, without any address, options, or values.
+In some deployments this is useful, as the hosts that have a reservation belong to the KNOWN class while others do not.
+This can be used as a basic access control mechanism.

 The following example demonstrates this concept.
-There is a single IPv6 subnet and all clients will get an address from it.
-However, only known (those that have reservations) will get their default DNS server configured.
+It indicates a single IPv6 subnet and all clients will get an address from it.
+However, only known clients (those that have reservations) will get their default DNS server configured.

 ::